GovHack2015TeamBoba/MapAllTheThings/README.md

 # MapAllTheThings

-Mapping all the things to all the prizes
+Mapping all the things to all the prizes - using the prizes on offer as a guide to what the people contributing the data want to see.
+It's not as mercenary as it sounds, really ;)
+We feel that government data can be more accessible, especially geospatial data (or data that can be represented geospatially), which is currently hard to get to and understand.
+So we made a mapping tool that takes data sets and presents them as layers, allowing people to layer multiple data sets on top of each other to compare and contrast data.

 ## Spin Up